What modifications, or adaptations, should be made to fit the program or best practices with your needs?

 What if I am already running a program?

 If you are looking to improve or expand an existing program assessing your current programs “fit” will help either reassure that this program is the right program for that population or highlight areas where you can strengthen the programming you offer.
 You may find that this process indicates areas where you might make changes to current program, offer additional services, or even consider changing the programming you deliver.
-(See also: Framework: Overview of 10 Steps)
+(See also: Framework)

 Benefits to Assessing for Fit